-The major change in the economic backdrop since we published our initiation note on NAIT has been the abrupt change in stance of the Fed.
-Having been quite hawkish early in December, with some justification (although there was not much sign of inflation), in January Fed chairman, Jerome Powell, said it was unlikely that US interest rates would rise in 2019 and that the central bank would no longer look to shrink its balance sheet (quantitative tightening).
-The odd thing was that there was no real exogenous shock to trigger this, beyond a sudden increase in risk aversion in markets towards the end of December (investors pulled \$134bn out of mutual funds and ETFs in December 2018 according to the Investment Company Institute).
+The major change in the economic backdrop since we published our initiation note on NAIT has been the abrupt change in stance of the US Federal Reserve.
+Having been keen to dampen down the US economy early in December, with some justification (although there was not much sign of inflation), in January Federal Reserve chairman, Jerome Powell, said it was unlikely that US interest rates would rise in 2019 and that the central bank would no longer look to shrink its balance sheet (quantitative tightening, the reverse of quantitative easing).
+The odd thing was that there was no real external shock to the economy to trigger this, beyond a sudden increase in risk aversion in markets towards the end of December (investors pulled \$134bn out of mutual funds and exchange-traded funds (ETFs) in December 2018 according to the Investment Company Institute).

-The effect of Powell's about-turn was to revive the US equity market, allowing it to recover losses incurred in Q4 2018 and push on to new highs.
-However, in recent weeks, concerns about an escalation of the US/China trade war have pulled the market back.
+The effect of Jerome Powell's about-turn was to revive the US equity market, allowing it to recover losses incurred in the final quarter of 2018 and push on to new highs.
+However, in recent weeks, concerns about an escalation of the US/China trade war have pulled the market back, as is evident in Figure 1.